 Nuts and Seeds

 For nuts and seeds I use whatever is in the house.
-Because my husband has been taking homemade trail mix to work we have had lots of almonds and walnuts in the house.
-Due to the fact that I am also trying to lose weight I try to make sure that I only use a bit of this for a topping.
+Because my husband has been taking homemade trail mix to work we’ve had lots of almonds and walnuts in the house.
+Due to the fact that I’m also trying to maintain my weight loss, I try to make sure that I only use a bit of this for a topping.
 I typically use 3-8 nuts, or approximately 1-2 teaspoons if the nuts are slivered (I have a history of zero chill bingeing on certain foods).

 Some nut and seed options would be:

 The texture toppings I use mainly for crunch or to take the place of sugar.
 I use just a pinch, or 1-2 tablespoons of these.
 These are:

 - Chia Seeds (although you don’t need these- see this list of shit you don’t need when trying to eat healthy ;))

 - Hemp Hearts